Chromium(III) chloride

-Chromium(III) chloride (also called chromic chloride) is an inorganic chemical compound with the chemical formula CrCl3|auto=1.
+Chromium(III) chloride (also called chromic chloride, or chromium trichloride) is an inorganic chemical compound with the chemical formula CrCl3|auto=1.
 This crystalline salt forms several hydrates with the formula CrCl3*nH2O, among which are hydrates where n can be 5 (chromium(III) chloride pentahydrate CrCl3*5H2O) or 6 (chromium(III) chloride hexahydrate CrCl3*6H2O).
 The anhydrous compound with the formula CrCl3 are violet crystals, while the most common form of the chromium(III) chloride are the dark green crystals of hexahydrate, CrCl3*6H2O.
 Chromium chlorides find use as catalysts and as precursors to dyes for wool.

 Structure

 Anhydrous chromium(III) chloride adopts the YCl3 structure, with Cr(3+) occupying one third of the octahedral interstices in alternating layers of a pseudo-cubic close packed lattice of Cl− ions.
 The absence of cations in alternate layers leads to weak bonding between adjacent layers.
 For this reason, crystals of CrCl3 cleave easily along the planes between layers, which results in the flaky (micaceous) appearance of samples of chromium(III) chloride.
 The anhydrous CrCl3 is exfoliable down to the monolayer limit.
 If pressurized to 9.9 GPa it goes under a phase transition.